elad45/Advanced2Ex2Part3/reactEx1/README.md

 on the main directory you have ReviewsPart2.sln, NoDBPART3.sln.
-ReviewsPart2.sln is the server for the reviews page and NoDBPART3.sln is the API. please run both of them. for the react please go to reactEx1 and on the cmd type npm start.
+ReviewsPart2.sln is the server for the reviews page and NoDBPART3.sln is the API. please run both of them.
+- note: before running ReviewPart2 please open Nuget Console Manger and run the commands add-migartion and after it run-database

+for the react please go to reactEx1 and on the cmd type npm start.